MicrosoftDocs/power-platform/power-platform/well-architected/gen-ai-workload/gen-ai-workload-overview.md

 ms.topic: conceptual
 ---

-# Overview of Generative AI Power Platform workloads
+# Overview of Intelligent applications

-This article provides Well-Architected Framework best practices for a Generative AI Power Platform workload.
-Application owners, Power Platform administrators, business stakeholders, and architects can use this guidance to create a technical foundation for their Generative AI Power Platform workload.
+This article provides Well-Architected Framework best practices for an intelligent application workloads.
+Application owners, Power Platform administrators, business stakeholders, and architects can use this guidance to create a technical foundation for their intelligent application workloads.

 >[!TIP]
 >To assess your workload through the lenses of reliability, security, operational excellence, performance efficiency, and experience optimization see the [Power Platform Well-Architected Assessment](https://aka.ms/powa/assessment).

-## What is a Gen AI workload?
+## What is an intelligent application workload?

 The term _workload_ is used to describe a set of application resources, data, and supporting infrastructure that work together to deliver desired business outcomes.
 A workload comprises application and technology components as well as behavioral, development, and operational processes.